 Brian L. Tarbet

-A retired U.S. Army major general who commanded the Utah National Guard for 12 years, Gen. Brian L. Tarbet, retired, currently serves as general counsel in the Utah Attorney General's Office.
+A retired U.S. Army major general who commanded the Utah National Guard for 12 years, Gen. Brian L. Tarbet ('73 Political Science), currently serves as general counsel in the Utah Attorney General's Office.

 Previously, he served as the division chief of Tax & Revenue in the Attorney Genera's Office, which included serving as counsel to the Utah State Tax Commission.